EPFL-SwEnt-2024-LaStartUp/prd/template/4-value_proposition.md

 exploring.

 Furthermore, with the trending functionalities, users can discover new paths and stay updated with the latest routes, making the app a valuable tool for both tourists and locals.
-Additionally, when looking for paths, other applications often propose straightforward routes that can be unpleasant as they do not take advantage of potential pedestrian areas.
+Furthermore, when looking for paths, other applications often propose straightforward routes that can be unpleasant as they do not take advantage of potential pedestrian areas.